 Sister Rose passed away on May 6, 2006 at her beloved Siena Center of the Dominican Sisters in Racine, Wisconsin.
 Her lifetime achievements are being memorialized by continuing her work toward improved dialogue between Christians and Jews.
-In 2008 a mission to Israel is planned at which time a street will be named in her memory in Jerusalem.
+In 2008 a mission to Israel included a street being named in her memory in Jerusalem.

-Scholarship applications are available by contacting the endowment office at, (973) 761-9006, sending an e-mail to zirlmari@ shu.edu, or searching our Web site at academic.shu.edu/thering.
+Scholarship applications are available by contacting the endowment office at (973) 761-9006, sending an e-mail to zirlmari@shu.edu, or visiting academic.shu.edu/thering